Vyral/base-template/_drafts/pricing-your-home-fairly.md

 {% include youtube.html %}

-If you want your home to sell quickly and for top dollar in our market, you have to price it fairly.
-To price it fairly, there are a few considerations you need to make first.
+<center>If you want your home to sell quickly and for top dollar in our market, you have to price it fairly.
+To price it fairly, there are a few considerations you need to make first.</center>

 As a seller, there are a few things to take into consideration to price your home fairly in today’s market.